PowerThomas/PowerApps-VisitorMgmt-CustomPageSamples/README.md

 ## How to Use
 1. Make sure to install all the dependencies.
 2. Import the unmanaged solution.
+3. Add several locations in the Branch table.
-3. Have fun exploring Custom Pages!
+4. Have fun exploring Custom Pages!

 ## Contributing
 This is an open-source project.
 Feel free to contribute by forking the repository and submitting a pull request.